Fleker/ChannelSurfer/README.md

 In your `onTune` method, you can simply call `loadUrl(String url)` to load the site.

+### ExoPlayerInputProvider
+The `MediaPlayer` class is built-in, but the external <a href='https://github.com/google/ExoPlayer/'>`ExoPlayer`</a> library provides more functionality and support.
+This class can play most types of video URLs through the `play(String)` method.

+### MultimediaInputProvider
+If you plan for your `TvInputService` to use both video streams through ExoPlayer and load websites, you can extend this class.
+When you start a program through the `play` method, it will play a video or open a website depending on the type of URL passed.

+### StreamingInputProvider
+This is the simplest class, designed for any sort of web URL or web stream.
+All you have to do is provide a list of channels, making sure you provide a URL in the `setInternalProviderData(String)` method.
+Program generation and playback are provided.

 ## Model
 ### Channel
 The channel class represents a single channel, or a single stream of content.
 A channel should, at the very least, have a channel name and channel number.